chasephoover/pdsnd_github/README.md

 ### Description
 This project allows the user to specify parameters regarding Chicago, NYC, or Washington as well as the month and day to analyze bike share trends.
+Follow the prompts in the Python program for guidance while executing the program.

 ### Files used
 bikeshare.py